SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *Guess I'm sleeping with Pinkie now.*

-*I like being close to her... just wish it were under better circumstances.*
+*I like being close to her… just wish it were under better circumstances.*

 *I'm glad I was able to help.*

 I nuzzle the top of Pinkie's head.
 "Goodnight, Twister."

-"Good...
-Par..."
-Pinkie tries in her sleep.
+"Good… Par…" Pinkie tries in her sleep.

 I smile as I hold Pinkie, drifting off to sleep soon after.